 - Internet connection: A reliable connection that won’t leave you in the lurch as you’re about to execute a stop loss will make your life easier.

 Trading is about discipline, about having a plan and sticking to it.
-With this in mind, Just One Lap founder Simon Brown came up with the concept of a perfect trade.
+In other words, concentrate on doing The Perfect Trade, rather than the outcome of the individual trade.

-The idea is to compile a checklist of things you want to adhere to on every trade.
-If you stuck to your strategy by checking every item on the list, you have executed a perfect trade (see video here for full details).
+The idea is to start with your strategy and from here, compile a checklist of things you want to adhere to on every trade.
+If you stuck to your strategy by checking every item on the list, you have executed a perfect trade.
+You can only test your system if you always follow your system.

 Your challenge is to do one perfect trade.
 When you manage that, celebrate your success, regardless of whether you made a profit.
 Try to do the same on your next trade, then the one after that, and the one after that.
 When you do a perfect trade, Tweet us using #PerfectTrade.
 We’ll celebrate with you!